 1.3 By using Bbot’s smart ordering Service, Customer understands and expressly acknowledges that Customer retains ultimate responsibility of the Customer’s end user (“End User”) experience.
 These responsibilities include but are not limited to confirming End User’s eligibility to purchase a product, especially in the case of beverages containing alcohol, and handling end user complaints.
 In no circumstance will Customer refer any End Users to Bbot for any issues related to End User’s experience with Customer.
 Customer will not configure the Service to collect any sensitive data (e.g., social security numbers, driver’s license numbers, personal bank account numbers, passport or visa numbers, etc.) or any other data that Bbot may prohibit from time to time.

-1.4 As part of the registration process, Customer may be required to create an account with Bbot (“Account”), in which case Customer will identify an administrative user name and password for the Account.
+1.4 As part of the registration process, Customer may be required to create an account with Bbot (“Account”), in which case Customer will identify an administrative username and password for the Account.
 Customer is responsible for maintaining the confidentiality of its login, password and account for all activities that occur under its Account, including but not limited to any monetary implications or charges associated with loss of access controls to its Account or Customer’s own negligence or violation of these Terms.
 Bbot reserves the right to access Customer’s Account in order to respond to its requests for technical support.
 Customer agrees to (a) immediately notify Bbot of any unauthorized use of Customer’s password or account or any other breach of security, and (b) ensure that Customer exits from its account at the end of each session when accessing the Service.
 Bbot will not be liable for any loss or damage arising from Customer’s failure to comply with this Section.
 Customer is expressly prohibited from sharing its login, password, and/or Account with any other person or third party, including but not limited to via a group email account.

-2.1 Customer will not, directly or indirectly: (a) reverse engineer, decompile, disassemble or otherwise attempt to discover the source code, object code or underlying structure, ideas, know-how or algorithms relevant to the Services or any Software; (b) modify, translate, hack or create derivative works based on the Services or any Software; (c) sublicense, resell, rent, lease, transfer, assign or otherwise use the Services or any Software for timesharing or service bureau purposes or otherwise for the benefit of a third party (other than End Users as intended through the Service); (d) remove any proprietary notices or labels; or (e) use the Service outside the scope expressly permitted herein, in any unlawful manner, (including without limitation in violation of any export control, data, or privacy laws (including the General Data Protection Regulation, the California Consumer Protection Act (“CCPA”), CAN-SPAM Act, and similar data protection privacy, and marketing laws (collectively, “Privacy Laws”) or in any manner that interferes with or disrupts the integrity or performance of the Service or its components.
+2.1 Customer will not, directly or indirectly: (a) reverse engineer, decompile, disassemble or otherwise attempt or authorize, encourage or support other’s attempts, to discover the source code, object code or underlying structure, ideas, know-how or algorithms relevant to the Services or any Software; (b) modify, translate, hack or create derivative works based on the Services or any Software; (c) sublicense, resell, rent, lease, transfer, assign or otherwise use the Services or any Software for timesharing or service bureau purposes or otherwise for the benefit of a third party (other than End Users as intended through the Service); (d) remove any proprietary notices or labels; or (e) use the Service outside the scope expressly permitted herein, in any unlawful manner, (including without limitation in violation of any export control, data, or privacy laws (including the General Data Protection Regulation, the California Consumer Protection Act (“CCPA”), CAN-SPAM Act, and similar data protection privacy, and marketing laws (collectively, “Privacy Laws”) or in any manner that interferes with or disrupts the integrity or performance of the Service or its components.
 Customer will only communicate with an End User only in accordance with applicable Privacy Laws and the End User’s preferences, as recorded in the Services.
 Customer will not communicate with an End User that has opted-out of such communications.
 Customer agrees to reference the preferences recorded in the Services before communicating with an End User.
 Bbot is not responsible for any communications sent by Customer.

 2.2 Subject to this Agreement, to the extent Bbot permits Customer to download or install any APIs or other Software, Bbot hereby grants Customer a non-exclusive, non-transferable, non-sublicensable license to use such Software (in object code format) during the Term only in connection with the Services.